pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 On the right pane of the endpoint details page, you can click the **Properties** tab to view and manage the following properties of the endpoint:

-- **Endpoint Path**: the unique path of the endpoint that users use to access it.
+- **Path**: the path of the endpoint that users use to access the endpoint.

-    - The path must be unique within a Data App.
+    - The combination of the request method and the path must be unique within a Data App.
     - Only letters, numbers, underscores (`_`), and slashes (`/`) are allowed in the path, which must start with a slash (`/`) and end with a letter, number, or underscore (`_`).
 For example, `/my_endpoint/get_id`.
     - The length of the path must be less than 64 characters.

+- **Batch**: controls whether to enable the batch operations for the endpoint.

 - **Endpoint URL**: (read-only) the URL is automatically generated based on the region where the corresponding cluster is located, the service URL of the Data App, and the path of the endpoint.
 For example, if the path of the endpoint is `/my_endpoint/get_id`, the endpoint URL is `https://<region>.data.tidbcloud.com/api/v1beta/app/<App ID>/endpoint/my_endpoint/get_id`.